michael-wherry/maddening-march-model/README.md

 # Maddening-March-Model 🏀
-## Contributers
+## Contributors
-* Michael Wherry
+* Houssam Hallouch
 * Logan Pearce
-* Houssam Hallouch
 * Devon Storm
+* Michael Wherry

-## Introduction
+## Introduction ▶
 This is a Machine Learning (ML) model designed to create a prediction on who can potentially be the champions for the 2023 NCAA March Madness tournament.
 To create a prediction, the model will use data from a list of selected metrics.
 These metrics will include the following:

 1) Current seasons team stats: Analyzing past performance can offer valuable insights into a team's ability to perform well in the tournament.
-2) Historical seasons team stats from 2008 to 2023: Examining historical data helps identify patterns, trends, and strengths or weaknesses of the participating teams over time.
+2) Historical seasons team stats from 2008 to 2023: Examining historical data helps identify patterns, trends,strengths, and weaknesses of participating teams over time.

-## R Script Directory
+## R Script Directory 📜
+*The folowing are two R srcipts that were used to clean data, create matchup predictions, and visualization through the use of a Shiny application.*
 * Data cleaning and matchup predictions - QueryScript.R
 * Shiny app and visualizations - app.r

-## Dictionary
+## Dictionary 📕
-*The following entries are the popular methods used amongst college basketball to calculate various team stats which are present in our work*
+*The following entries are the popular methods used amongst college basketball to calculate various team stats, which are present in our work.*
-* Kenpom: The purpose of this system is to show how strong a team would be if it played tonight, independent of injuries or emotional factors
+* Kenpom: This system demostrates how strong a team would be if it played tonight, independent of injuries or emotional factors
-* Barttorvik: Very similar to Kenpom but different in that it attempts to account for the various factors that kenpom is independent to
+* Barttorvik: Very similar to Kenpom, but different in that it attempts to account for the various factors that Kenpom is independent from
 * Barthag: Represents the chance a team has of beating any average Division 1 team in the country

-## Data Cleaning
+## Data Cleaning 🧹
+*The following examples of code were used to perform the necessary data cleaning and organization to ensure the input data is relevent and optimized for use by the SVM.
+These processes include creating valid date columns, replacing team ID numbers with their respective names, and seperating out current season and past season statistics.*
 * Create a valid date column in our dataset
 ```r
 df_tournament <- df_tournament %>%